School Milk Knowledge Hub

 A longstanding history

-Since 1993, IDF has provided an overview of the development, implementation and improvement of school milk programs.
+Since 1993, IDF has provided an overview of the development, implementation and improvement of school milk programmes.

-The work undertaken by IDF provided the foundation for the FAO survey conducted in 1998, published in IDF bulletin 341/1999.
-In 2013, the FAO and IDF again worked collaboratively to gain insights into milk programs in operation, in the largest global review ever conducted.
-The new data was compared to the 1998 results, enabling a unique insight invaluable to those involved in running programs and those within the dairy sector supplying the milk, and the results were published in the 2015 IDF bulletin 480/2015.
+The work undertaken by the International Dairy Federation (IDF) laid the foundation for the FAO’s 1998 global survey, published in IDF Bulletin 341/1999.
+In 2013, the FAO and IDF collaborated once again to conduct the most extensive global review of school milk programmes to date.
+The new data were compared with the 1998 findings, offering unique insights invaluable to those managing such programmes and to stakeholders in the dairy sector supplying the milk.
+The results were published in IDF Bulletin 480/2015.

 Watch the presentation “School Milk Programs and Highlighting Other Public Nutrition Approaches – Reach and Impact” on the latest data here.